-We may not be able to commercialize any products, generate significant revenues or attain profitability.
+We may not be able to commercialize any products, generate significant revenues, or attain profitability.

 We have never generated revenue and have incurred significant net losses in each year since our inception.
-For the year ended December 31, 2006, we had a net loss of \$17.9 million and we had incurred approximately \$33.2 million of cumulative net losses since our inception in 2003.
-We expect to continue to incur significant operating and capital expenditures and anticipate that our expenses will increase substantially in the foreseeable future as we:
+For the six months ended June 30, 2009, we had a net loss of \$5.7 million and we had incurred approximately \$89.2 million of cumulative net losses since our inception in 2003.
+We expect to continue to incur significant operating and capital expenditures.
+Although we have taken near-term cost cutting measures aimed at preserving capital while we pursue sources of potential additional financing, further development of our product candidates will likely require substantial increases in our expenses as we:

-- · Continue to undertake preclinical development and clinical trials for product candidates; - · Scale up the formulation and manufacturing of our product candidates; - · Scale up the formulation and manufacturing of our product candidates; - · Seek regulatory approvals for product candidates; - · Implement additional internal systems and infrastructure; and - Hire additional personnel.
+- continue to undertake clinical trials for product candidates; - scale-up the formulation and manufacturing of our product candidates; - seek regulatory approvals for product candidates; - · implement additional internal systems and infrastructure; and - hire additional personnel.

-Because we expect to incur losses for the foreseeable future, we will need to generate significant revenues in order to achieve and maintain profitability.
-Even if we succeed in developing and commercializing one or more of our product candidates, which success is not assured, we may not be able to generate significant revenues.
+Even if we succeed in developing and commercializing one or more of our product candidates, for which success is not assured, we may not be able to generate significant revenues.
 If we do generate significant revenues, we may never achieve or maintain profitability.
 Our failure to achieve or maintain profitability could negatively impact the trading price of our common stock.